 - Rank order clustering (production flow analysis)

 - Control charts (for checking workloads)

-Another way to approach lean manufacturing is called the Toyota Way, as it was developed by the company.
+Other ways to approach lean manufacturing are just-in-time manufacturing or the Toyota Way, as it was developed by the company for its famous Toyota production system (TPS).
 Here the focus is on improving workflow to remove unevenness as opposed to wastefulness.
-Kanban is essential for this type of lean management.
+Kanban boards are essential for this type of lean management.

-The goals for both approaches are the same, but the means to achieve it are slightly different.
-In the Toyota Way, improving workflow is the goal, but in so doing waste is also eliminated naturally.
-Proponents of this process state it takes a system-wide perspective as opposed to one solely on waste removal.
+The goals for both approaches are the same, but the means to achieve them are slightly different.
+In the Toyota Way, improving production workflow is the goal, but in doing so waste is also eliminated naturally.
+Proponents of this production process state it takes a system-wide perspective as opposed to a lean production system that focuses solely on waste removal.

-Reducing or eliminating waste is essential to lean project management, but the ends that it serves can be different depending on who is asked.
-Some say it is increasing company profit while others maintain its improvements are solely to benefit the customer.
+Reducing or eliminating waste is essential to lean project management, but the benefits of lean manufacturing can be different depending on who is asked.
+Some say it is increasing company profit while others maintain its improvements are solely to create customer value and increase customer satisfaction.
 Some common goals follow.

 - Improve Quality: To stay competitive, companies can’t be complacent, but must meet customers’ changing wants and needs.
 Therefore, processes must be designed to meet their expectations and requirements.
 Adopting total quality management can make quality improvement a priority.

 - Reduce Time: Time is money, as the adage goes, and wasting time is therefore wasting money.
+This is especially true for the manufacturing industry.
 Reducing the time it takes to start and finish a project is going to create value by adding efficiencies.
 Learn and apply some time management strategies.